We earn a commission for products purchased through some links in this article.

 It has now been officially announced by the Queen that the couple will marry this Spring.
 So here are all the details we know about the upcoming nupitals…

-When will Beatrice’s wedding take place?
+When is Princess Beatrice’s wedding meant to take place?

 The palace recently confirmed that Beatrice and Edoardo’s wedding will be on 29th May, just nine months after the couple got engaged.